Auronmatrix/Survive/Survive-POM/Survive-REST-Client/README.md

 a weapon (-w): Update (-o U) the weapon of id 1 (-i 1) -  name (-n) "Big knife", type (-t) BLADE, description (-d) "New description"
 -w -o U -i 1 -n "Big knife" -t BLADE -c Melee -d "New description"

+an area (-a): Create (-o C) an area of name Brno (-n Brno),
+$ java -jar rest-client-jar-with-dependencies.jar -a -o C -n Brno

+an area (-a): Read (-o R) an area of id 1 (-i 1)
+$ java -jar rest-client-jar-with-dependencies.jar -a -o R -i 1

 The resource base url is by default as http://localhost:8080/pa165/rest/.